 God is doing something special through the beautiful game and I'm humbled to play a very small part in it.
 What a time to be alive.

 I’m very grateful for the opportunity to coach the sport I love in such an integrative club that focuses not only on soccer skills, but also how we can become better humans and build into our community.
 I’m a Calvin College grad with a degree in Exercise Science and Spanish, currently in grad school for Occupational Therapy.
 When I’m not running around the soccer field with your kiddos, you can find me hiking, running, traveling, hanging with friends/family, adventuring with my camera, or with my dog at Lake Michigan.
-I’m excited to return for my 4th year with RCFC!
+I’m excited to return for my 6th year with this great club!

 I love being outside and being active but soccer is my true passion.
 I love everything about the sport, especially how it brings people together.
 I grew up loving the game and always wanting to get out there and play.
 Coaching has helped me move on in my soccer career, being a leader for kids is the most satisfying thing for me.
 I hope that through coaching I can pass on my love for the game onto the players at RCFC and help them grow not only as players but as people.